-The most unique feature will be that many of the boats will be in the water, allowing visitors to “Try it-Like it” dockside experience, where designers and builders will be there to discuss and demonstrate their boats and visitors will be able to take them for a test “drive” after learning the particulars about that craft.
+The most unique feature will be that many of the boats will be in the water, allowing visitors to “Try it-Like it.”
+Designers, builders and owners will be there dockside to discuss and demonstrate their boats and visitors will be able to take them for a test “drive” after learning the particulars about that craft.

-Bring Your Own Boat (BYOB) is for visitors to bring their own small boat for non-commercial display or use.
+Bring Your Own Boat (BYOB) is for visitors (non-commercial) to bring their own small boat for display or use.
 You must register your boat if you want to participate by filling out the BYOB form.
 The fee this year is $20 for the weekend with free admission for the owner and crew.

 Be sure to mark your calendar.
 While this celebration may mark the end of the boating season, it is really the start of the next boat planning and dreaming season!
 If you would like to participate or would like more information you can contact us at info@SmallCraftCelebration.com.